etyanglinus/cash-ledger/README.md

 #### :briefcase: base

 Base deals with the authentication and authorization stuff,for the authentication we have used `json web tokens` for more information  [jwt]("https://jwt.io) .
 There is a functionality to create profiles ,with images ,for storing the images `aws-s3` buckets are used.
-To see the available [routes]("https://github.com/tuuhin/expense_tracker_backend/blob/main/base/urls.py").

 #### :flying_saucer: api

-Api is related to most of the basic routes to deal with incomes and expenses.With the context of the project this is the main app, which deals with the most important job .Too see the [routes]("https://github.com/tuuhin/expense_tracker_backend/blob/main/api/urls.py")
+Api is related to most of the basic routes to deal with incomes and expenses.With the context of the project this is the main app, which deals with the most important job .

 #### :man_playing_handball: plans